Saving a deposit for a mortgage can be the biggest hurdle to buying a home. Our top tips could help you speed up the process.

 If you're struggling to get a deposit together and don't know what else to do, you might be tempted to look into borrowing the money for a deposit.

-However, this comes with its own set of obstacles, and if you need to borrow to get a deposit together, you should be asking yourself whether you're really in a good position to buy a home at all right now.
+However, this comes with its own set of obstacles.
+If you need to borrow to get a deposit together, you should be asking yourself whether you're really in a good position to buy a home right now.